abhishekarya1/Hash-Define-myNotes/content/linux-tools/terminal/tools.md

 -r
 ```

-`tar` can work with tapes and drives too, so we need to specify that we're archiving files using the `-f` flag.
+It can work with tapes and drives too, so we need to specify that we're archiving files or directories using the `-f` flag.

+It doesn't remove the original file or archive upon archival or extraction respectively, unlike compression (`gzip`, `bzip2`, `xz`) tools above.

 ## Hashing
 `md5sum` `sha256sum` `sha512sum`